robertoteixeira-dev/robertoteixeira-dev/README.md

 for suitable solutions and specs that best meet the needs of the project.

 - 🔭 I’m currently studying React JS and working on personal projects to improve my portfolio;
-- 🌱 I have experience with HTML5, CSS, Bootstrap and Javascript;
+- 🌱 I have experience with HTML5, CSS3, Bootstrap 5 and Javascript;
 - 📫 How to reach me:

 <div>